Can you still get the flu even if you get vaccinated?

 Does the flu vaccine nasal spray work as well as a flu shot?

 Initially, there was good evidence that in kids the nasal spray was potentially more effective than the injectable vaccine because the way it was introduced to the body mimics that of the flu.
 What happened, though, was that the nasal spray lacked effectiveness against the 2009 H1N1 strain, which was the pandemic type.
 So they had to go back to the drawing board and try to figure out why it didn’t work, and they say they’ve solved the problem.
-Currently, the American Academy of Pediatrics has recommended that at least for kids this year, the first line should still be injectable, just out of an overabundance of caution.
-But if the child wouldn’t otherwise be vaccinated, then give them the nasal flu vaccine, the academy says.
-The CDC hasn’t expressed a preference for the shot or nasal spray this year.
+This season, the American Academy of Pediatrics and the CDC expressed no preference for the shot or nasal spray.
 The nasal spray is for people ages 2 through 49; it shouldn’t be given to pregnant women or people with certain medical conditions.

 Is the vaccine dangerous for children or pregnant women?